One of the most recent success stories to emerge from my coaching programs is Tien Chiu.

 Here’s an example of some of the topics she teaches, taken from her Warp And Weave website –

-Tien also happens to be by far the most active member of my Laptop Lifestyle Academy.
+Tien is by far the most active member of the Laptop Lifestyle Academy.
 Way back in July 2016 she started an accountability thread in the member forums, which is a way to keep track of your progress growing your business.

-Tien made a simple but insightful comment recently in reply to a post from one of our newest members, Charles.
-Here is what Tien wrote:
+Tien made a simple but insightful comment recently in reply to a post from one of our newest members.
+Here is what she wrote:

 The key is to find a small audience – you don’t want a large audience who doesn’t care about what you do, you want to find a small audience who is passionately in love with what you have to offer, and serve them superbly.
 You want to form a tribe around your offerings.

-This is not a new idea if you’ve spent time studying business, but it’s important to reiterate it again because it’s easy to work against this idea by believing you need a massive audience to succeed online.
+This is not a new idea if you’ve spent time studying content-led creator business models, but it’s important to reiterate it again because it’s easy to work against this idea by believing you need a massive audience to succeed online.

 Becoming Part Of The 1% Rich By Serving 1% Of A Market